Spikes-2212-Programming-Guild/SpikesLib/README.md

 6. Click on Add External JARs
 7. Find and add the SpikesLib jar file
 8. return 0

+## <a name = 'Exmps'> Examples </a>
+We created a repository with a pleathra of <a href='https://github.com/Spikes-2212-Programming-Guild/Spikes-Lib-Example'> examples of how to use SpikesLib</a>. <br/>
+You can learn how to use this library by reading the examples and playing with them.

 ## <a name = 'Contacts'> Contacts </a>
 Omri "Riki" Cohen - +972 54-626-4324 <br/>